-The fact that I am redeemed and set free from the curse of misery and death and that it was Jesus who did it, never ceases to amaze me - I am forever thankful!
-Not only is this true but He chooses us to be a part of His plan.
+The fact I am redeemed and set free from the curse of misery and death, and it was Jesus who did it, never ceases to amaze me - I am forever thankful!
+Not only is this true, but He chooses us to be a part of His plan.
 I know all things are possible in Christ Jesus and I believe we must start with, continue, and end with a prayer to truly walk in the freedom, authority and power He gives us.

 I love prayer: it’s my passion, it’s not just a means to an end or something we have to do.
 Prayer is a wonderful life journey, filled with excitement and adventure, of love and relationship with Jesus and each other.
 Jesus is building and equipping Riverlife to step into our calling as a house of prayer for the nations!
 This doesn’t mean we will be sitting in a dark room off to the side praying boring prayers.
-Just like my journey of prayer, God is asking us to join Him on this exciting adventure, to pray in all situations, to find Him through prayer; He wants to show us through our prayers His power, His mercy, His love and so much more.
-Throughout the Bible we see that when God's people pray, God listens, and He moves.
-We are called to be a house of prayer for the nations of which our God is moving in.
-Who wouldn’t want to be a part of that?!
+Just like my journey of prayer, God is asking us to join Him on this exciting adventure, to pray in all situations, and to find Him through prayer.
+He wants to show us His power, His mercy, His love (and so much more) through our prayers.
+Throughout the Bible we see when God's people pray, God listens, and He moves.
+We are called to be a house of prayer for the nations: who wouldn’t want to be a part of that?!